 Written consent is required before educational records may be disclosed to third parties except for the Accrediting Commissions and Government Agencies so authorized by law.
 The school maintains a record of requests for disclosures.
 At Abcott, FERPA rights apply to students.
-A student is a person who is or has been in attendance at the institution, regardless of the person's age.
+A student is a person who is or has attended the institution, regardless of the person's age.